 SABCO, Inc. ships both domestically and internationally.
+Be advised that all shipments out of the contiguous 48 states will require a customized quotation to assure accuracy.
+If shipping to Alaska or Hawaii or another country, we will shop for the least expensive freight rate, then contact you for your permission prior to processing your order.
+For these shipments, the freight quote provided on our online store will be incorrect.
+We will contact you on the next business day with further information.
 Regardless of the final destination, we depend upon the accuracy of shipping information received by our customers in order to assure the safest and quickest delivery.
 Be careful when providing your shipping destination information.
 SABCO cannot be held responsible for shipments forwarded to an incorrectly described destination.
 In such cases, freight costs incurred from the incorrect to the correct destination will be charged to the purchaser.
 Mistakes by SABCO will certainly be at SABCO’s expense.

 SABCO sells many hardware components which are typically pre-boxed, held in stock, and ready for shipment within 1-2 days.
 Other popular components which require customized work and pre-testing, are likewise often held in stock for similar quick shipment.
 Occasionally, some items may be delayed especially during heavy seasonal demand periods.
 This delay most often never exceeds 2 weeks.
 Please be patient.
 It is our first priority to produce high quality products, on time to our customers.
 Please feel free to contact our service department (419) 531-5347, at any time for updates regarding your order.